Emma Chapman: Research and career

 Following her PhD, Chapman remained at University College London as a Square Kilometre Array funded postdoctoral researcher.
 Chapman was awarded a Royal Astronomical Society Research Fellowship in 2013.
 She won the Institute of Physics Early Career Woman Physicist of the Year Award in 2014.
 In 2018, Chapman was awarded a Dorothy Hodgkin Fellowship by the Royal Society.

 Her research investigates the Epoch of Reionisation, the time in the universe when the stars began to radiate light.
 Chapman works with the Low-Frequency Array telescope (LOFAR).

 In 2017 Chapman was highly commended in the L'Oréal-UNESCO For Women in Science Awards.
 She was an invited speaker at the Cheltenham Science Festival.
 She spoke about the first era of stars at the 2018 New Scientist Live.

 Chapman brought a successful lawsuit against University College London for sexual harassment through the law firm of Ann Olivarius.
 She settled the case for £70,000 and then campaigned against the use of gag-orders or "non-disclosure settlements."
 As a result of her campaign, University College of London has abandoned non-disclosure settlements.

 The 1752 group

 She has spoken about bias in science at the Royal Institution, Wellcome Collection and on the BBC.
 Chapman is a member of The 1752 Group, a lobbying group to end staff-student sexual harassment in academia.
 She was a keynote speaker on the topic at the International Union of Pure and Applied Physics (IUPAP) International Conference for Women in Physics.
 She partnered with the National Union of Students (NUS) to conduct a survey of staff-student sexual harassment.
 They found that there was widespread misconduct in higher education and that institutions did not adequately support the victims.

 Publications

-Chapman is author of one book:
+Chapman is author of two books: